Online RN-to-BS in Nursing Program FAQs

 How will I know if my credits will transfer into my degree program?

-Students must send copies of transcripts from all colleges attended.
-Once these have been reviewed, an official evaluation of transfer credits is provided upon acceptance to the College.
+You must send copies of transcripts from all colleges attended.
+Once these have been reviewed, an official evaluation of transfer credits will be provided upon acceptance to the College.

 What are the admission requirements?

 You must have graduated from an accredited school of nursing with an associate’s degree or from an accredited hospital-based diploma program and have a RN license with current registration to practice.

 Do I need to be a working RN?